Business and Commercial Litigation Newsletter – Issue 62

 The Third Circuit Affirms Dismissal of a Class Action against Google and Viacom Challenging their Tracking of Children’s Online Viewing Activities.

 In the underlying case, plaintiffs commenced a class action against Google, Inc. and Viacom, Inc., asserting that their receipt of user IP addresses and other information obtained from cookies violated the Video Privacy Protection Act.
 Under this law, it is illegal to disclose personally identifying information relating to viewers’ consumption of video services.
 The act was enacted in the 1980’s after the video rental history of Robert Bork, former U.S. Supreme Court nominee, was publicly disclosed.
 Plaintiffs argued that the companies’ tracking of online internet activities and planting “cookies” on computers to gather data violated the Video Privacy Protection Act.
 Among other things, they identified a wide range of information gathered from children by defendants, including users’ unique IP addresses and tracking tools, browser and operating system settings data, and unique device identifiers.
 Narrowly construing the Video Privacy Protection Act, the Third Circuit rejected the plaintiffs’ claims, holding that a defendant could be liable under the act for only disclosure, and not receipt of information.
 The court also held that the information received by Google and Viacom did not implicate personally identifiable information under the Video Privacy Protection Act.

-The Law Court Rules that Maine’s Nonprofit Conversion Statute Does not Require Identical Treatment of Shares of Stock.
+The Law Court Rules that ME’s Nonprofit Conversion Statute Does not Require Identical Treatment of Shares of Stock.

 Read the Law Court’s Full decision here.